800-Hour Accredited Yoga Therapy Program

 - A Yoga, Psychology and the Mind Immersion Training

 (Click “+” to expand sections for further details)

-This Workshop will address the anatomy of the shoulders and wrists, while exploring the balance of mobility and stability.
+This module will address the anatomy of the shoulders and wrists, while exploring the balance of mobility and stability.
 We will learn how to keep these joint safe from injury and nourish them after injury has occurred.
-Learn how to work specific injuries such as (rotator cuff injuries, frozen shoulder, dislocation, carpal tunnel.)
-The weekend is an experiential, hands-on opportunity to explore new techniques to improve how your body feels and how to share these techniques in your teaching.
+Learn how to work with specific injuries such as (rotator cuff injuries, frozen shoulder, dislocation, carpal tunnel.)
+This is an experiential, hands-on opportunity to explore new techniques to improve how your body feels and how to share these techniques in your yoga therapy teaching.